“I have Canberra on the line, sir.”

 “It appears to be a large Victorian-style home, sir.”

-“That looks like a lovely wraparound porch on it, too,” offered another man.
+“That’s quite a lovely wraparound porch on it, too.”

 The Major General swallowed hard.
-Talking to the Australian suddenly seemed easy.
+Talking to the Australian seemed easy all of a sudden.

 “Get me another drink.
 Anybody,” he said.
 “Then someone get me the president.”
-The Major General cleared his throat as he restudied the images of the tentacled beast and the Victorian house.
+The Major General cleared his throat as his eyed darted between the images of the tentacled beast and the Victorian house.
 “And someone call my wife…please.”